-Summer Food Service Program extended through December 2020
+Summer Food Service Program extended through school year

-Students learning in EVA and Hybrid programs may pick up meals for days they are not in the school building - five days of meals for EVA students, and three days of meals for Hybrid students.
-Curbside pickup of meals will be once a week on Wednesdays, beginning Sept.
-9, at Door 15 behind EHS.
-Complete the form below if you need delivery of meals.
+Families experiencing food insecurity issues may pick up free meals for their students who are learning in EVA and Hybrid programs for days their students are not in the school building - five days of meals for EVA students, and three days of meals for Hybrid students.
+Curbside pickup of meals is once a week on Wednesdays, at Door 15 behind EHS.

 Pick Up Location: Edina High School, Door 15 (behind school)

 **NOTE: On the weeks when there are holidays, Food Pick Up Day will be on Tuesdays!

 Families with transportation difficulties may request meal delivery

 If your family needs meals on days when students are not in school buildings but cannot pick up meals, you may request delivery by completing the form below.
 Delivery day is also Wednesdays. *Complete Meal Delivery Request by noon on Friday for delivery the following week.